IKIM-Essen/ClusterDocs/docs/getting-started/index.md

 | Windows 11 | [Set up RCC on Windows](windows.md) |

 Both checklists use the SSH client already supplied by the operating system.
 Do not install a separate terminal, Linux virtual machine, or SSH program unless the checklist shows that the built-in client is missing.

-After terminal SSH works, follow [Use VS Code with RCC](vscode.md) for the recommended day-to-day editor, terminal, Git, and remote-file interface.
+After terminal SSH works, follow [Use VS Code with RCC](vscode.md) when you need the advanced editor/terminal/Git path.

+## What most researchers should remember

+1. **Your RCC account is your identity; SSH is optional.** Browser capabilities do not require an SSH key unless the service explicitly says so.
+2. **Files is the browser data entry/exit surface.** Durable project inputs and results belong in the project.
+3. **RCC Analysis Notebook is for exploration.** It is planned as Jupyter in a bounded Slurm allocation without manual tunnels or worker selection.
+4. **RCC Analysis Workflow is for repeatable work.** Long, repeated, unattended, or highly parallel analysis belongs in a governed workflow rather than an oversized notebook session.
+5. **Slurm workers still do the computation.** Browser-first changes how you ask for compute, not where compute runs.

-If you prefer guided, offline training, use
+## If you use the advanced SSH path
-[RCC Expedition](../rcc-expedition.md).
-You can open the course directly after extracting it; installing its optional Desktop shortcut is not required.

-Already used the original IKIM cluster?
-Read
-[what changed from the old ClusterDocs](what-changed.md) before reusing a saved SSH configuration, storage habit, or submission script.

-## The four things to remember

-1. **Your computer starts the connection.** Your private SSH key stays there.
-2. **The jump host is the guarded doorway.** SSH crosses it automatically; it is not a computer where you work.
-3. **The shell host is your RCC desk.** You edit small files, use Git, prepare jobs, and start workflow controllers there.
-4. **Slurm workers do the computation.** Submit analysis rather than running it in the shell-host terminal.

-The normal connection therefore looks like this:
+The command-line connection model remains:

 ```text
 Mac or Windows